Why december 25th?

 - "A year was open for the census; and people might present themselves at their place of origin for registration at any time during the year; but the later months of the year were most frequently used. . . .The Romans tried to cope in another way with the difficulty of numbering the people who might be far from home, viz. by bringing them at some time during the enrollment-year to their proper and original home; and they permitted them to come for enrollment at any time during the year." (from page 274, The Bearing of Recent Discovery on the Trustworthiness of the New Testament)

 Howbeit, winter time in Israel is cold and wet and not a good time for travel (MATTHEW 24:20).
-It would have been unwise for Joseph to have chosen late December for him, his wife and infant son to return to Bethlehem so as to be registered.
+It would have been unwise for Joseph to have chosen late December for him and his very pregnant wife to make the arduous journey to Bethlehem so as to be registered.
 Perhaps this places our first question mark upon this date.
 Unless we can find in Scripture something that suggests a winter birth, perhaps we should rethink the traditional date which we have all been taught.
 There is excellent documentation for an autumn birth, most favorably September 11th (see Jesus Christ Our Promised Seed, Victor Paul Wierwille) or perhaps September 29th (See The Companion Bible, E. W. Bullinger, appendix.
 179).

 From his book, Was Christ Born in Bethlehem?, page 194, William Ramsay has this interesting comment concerning LUKE 2:8, where Luke notes that the shepherds were watching over their flock by night;